Anxiety & Trauma

 PTSD treatment alone does not necessarily improve intimate relationships but desensitizing the symptoms, along with improving communication skills, emotional expression, and quality time together does improve intimate relationships.

 Relationship Coaching sessions can combine Cognitive Behavioral, Dialactical Behavioral, Eye Movement Desensitization and Reprocessing (EMDR), and Somatic Resourcing to address your unique needs.
+Coaching is not covered by insurance.

 If you are ready to clearly communicate